Charles Green Bonnycastle1

 (with Parents) 1861 CensusCharles Bonycastle [sic] appeared on the 1861 Census of Seymour Township, Northumberland County, Ontario with his parents.
 He was 15 and born in Upper Canada [on the census form he was recorded as 17 but apparently the enumerator switched his name with his older brother Richard].4

-(Witness) Marriage Charles Green Bonnycastle witnessed the marriage of his brother Richard Henry Bonnycastle and Charlotte Kate Cassan on 18 Nov 1869 in Christ Church Anglican, Campbellford, Northumberland County, Ontario.5
+(Witness) Marriage Charles Green Bonnycastle witnessed the marriage of his brother Richard Henry Bonnycastle and Charlotte Kate Cassan on 18 Nov 1869 in Christ Church Anglican, Campbellford, Northumberland County, Ontario.6

-MarriageCharles Green Bonnycastle married Sarah Oliver, daughter of Thomas Oliver and Sarah Channing, on 31 Aug 1872 in Campbellford, Northumberland County, Ontario.
+MarriageCharles Green Bonnycastle married Sarah Oliver on 31 Aug 1872 in Campbellford, Northumberland County, Ontario.

 Information from marriage certificate: Charles Greer [sic], 27, bachelor, storekeeper, religion Church of England, parents Henry & Ellen;